-PEN expresses gratitude to its staff who put in a lot of effort in reviewing the previous strategic plan and picking up lessons that were very instrumental to the development of this Strategic Plan.

-We also express appreciation to PEN's Board of Directors for their continued support and providing strategic oversight and guiding the staff in picking the key priority areas for PEN's interventions.
+PEN Kenya expresses gratitude to its staff who put in a lot of effort in reviewing the previous strategic plan and picking up lessons that were very instrumental to the development of this Strategic Plan.
+We also express appreciation to PEN Kenya's Board of Directors for their continued support and for providing strategic oversight and guiding the staff in picking the key priority areas for PEN Kenya's interventions.

-PEN also wishes to recognize the input and feedback on our programmes given by various partners drawn from partner CSOs, County Civil Society Networks, funders and various leaders from the civil society sector.
-Their continued insights and critiques helped us focus better on translating our interventions to impact.
+We also wish to recognize the input and feedback on our programs given by various partners drawn from partner CSOs, County Civil Society Networks, funders, and various leaders from the civil society sector.
+Their continued insights and critiques help us focus better on translating our interventions to impact.

-Finally, PEN also wishes to commend the Consultant, Dr. Katindi Sivi of LongView Consult for providing technical support and facilitating the final drafting of this Plan.
+Finally, we also wish to thank the Consultant, Dr. Katindi Sivi of LongView Consult for providing technical support and facilitating the final drafting of this Plan.